ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/dge-using-a-genome.md

 while read line; do echo "prefetch --max-size 100G --transport ascp --ascp-path \"/path/to/aspera/<version>/etc/asperaweb_id_dsa.openssh\" $line"; done<srr_numbers.txt > prefetch.cmds
 parallel <prefetch.cmds
 ```
 After downloading the SRA files, we convert it to fastq format.
-We can use the fast-dump command as follows: (this step is slow and if possible run these commands using gnu parallel).
+We can use the fast-dump command as follows: (this step is slow and if possible run these commands using [gnu parallel](https://www.gnu.org/software/parallel/)).
 We assume that all SRA files are in a specific folder.
 ```
 module load parallel
 parallel "fastq-dump --split-files --origfmt --gzip" ::: /path/to/SRA/*.sra
 ```
 ## EBI
-On the other hand if fastq files are available on a public repository (e.g. [EBI](https://www.ebi.ac.uk/ena/data/view/PRJNA348194)) we can download them directly using wget after copying the links to those files.
+EBI directly hosts the fastq files are available on their server (e.g. check [EBI](https://www.ebi.ac.uk/ena/data/view/PRJNA348194)) we can download them directly using `wget` by supplying the links to each file.

 ```
-wget <link/to/fastq.gz>
+wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR442/003/SRR4420293/SRR4420293_1.fastq.gz
 ```

-We also need the genome file and associated GTF/GFF file for for Arabidopsis.
-We download these files directly from the [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch), or [plants Ensembl website](http://plants.ensembl.org/info/website/ftp/index.html) or the [Phytozome website](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Gmax "Glycine max") (phytozome needs logging in and selecting the files) .
+We also need the genome file and associated GTF/GFF file for for *Arabidopsis*.
+These are downloaded directly from [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch), or [plants Ensembl website](http://plants.ensembl.org/info/website/ftp/index.html) or the [Phytozome website](https://phytozome.jgi.doe.gov/pz/portal.html#!bulk?org=Org_Gmax "Glycine max") (phytozome needs logging in and selecting the files) .

 For this tutorial, we downloaded the following files from [NCBI](https://www.ncbi.nlm.nih.gov/genome?term=NC_001284&cmd=DetailsSearch).
 ```